Skip to Main Content

 Possible Uses

-• Discover possible sources that you verify using trusted library databases.
+• Discover possible sources to verify using trusted library databases

 Cautions

-• Accuracy - Always verify and evaluate results using trusted academic sources.
+• Accuracy - Verify and evaluate results using trusted academic sources.

-• Bias - Evaluate results for race, gender, class, and other biases.
+• Bias - Evaluate results for attribution, transparency, and bias.

 • Academic Integrity - See the Denver Seminary Policy.

-• Environmental Impact - Data centers providing artificial Intelligence require substantial energy and water usage, producing significant wastewater and emissions.
-See "We Did the Math on AI's Energy Footprint: Here's the Story You Haven't Heard," MIT Technology Review, May 20, 2025.
+• Environmental Impact - Data centers providing artificial Intelligence require substantial energy and water usage, and produce significant wastewater and emissions.

-• Copyright - Providing text to an AI for analysis may be a copyright violation.
-Works generated solely by AI are not eligible for copyright protection; those involving human creativity may qualify (Copyright Office, May 2025).
+• Copyright - Providing text to an AI program for analysis may be a copyright violation.
 The use of copyrighted material to train AI continues to be litigated.
 The courts, not the Copyright Office, will decide what qualifies as fair use and what requires licensing (Copyright Office, May 2025).